NekohimeMusou/smt-tc/CONTRIBUTING.md

 - Explain the behavior you would expect and the actual behavior.
 - Please provide as much context as possible and describe the *reproduction steps* that someone else can follow to recreate the issue on their own.
   - Ideally, use a fresh world with no modules enabled.
-  - If the issue involves a module, but you think the problem is with the system (i.e. it exposes an underlying bug, or is caused by our side of a system-provided API integration like Item Piles), use only the module(s) necessary to reproduce it.
+  - If the issue involves a module, use only the module(s) necessary to reproduce it.
 - Provide the information you collected in the previous section.

 Once it's filed: